swiftlang/swift-evolution/proposals/nnnn-actors.md

 #### References and actor isolation

 An actor-isolated non-`async` declaration can only be synchronously accessed from another declaration that is isolated to the same actor.
-For synchronous access to an actor-isolated function, the argument corresponding to an `isolated` parameter must itself be `isolated`.
-For synchronous access to an actor-isolated instance property or instance subscript, the `self` argument must be isolated.
+For synchronous access to an actor-isolated function, the function must be called from another actor-isolated function.
+For synchronous access to an actor-isolated instance property or instance subscript, the instance itself must be actor-isolated.

 An actor-isolated declaration can be asynchronously accessed from any declaration, whether it is isolated to another actor or is non-isolated.
 Such accesses are asynchronous operations, and therefore must be annotated with `await`.
 Semantically, the progam will switch to the actor to perform the synchronous operation, and then switch back to the caller's executor afterward.